 - A 100 word Abstract of the thesis; and

-- A fully signed Thesis Deposit and Verification Form.
+- Thesis Deposit and Verification Form.
 This requirement is pursuant to the University's policy that, subject to authorised exemption, all theses are to be included in the University Library's repositories.

 Upon receipt of this material the Graduate School will initiate the preparation of your academic transcripts and refer your name to the Graduation Office in preparation for Graduation.
 Candidates should also be aware that there are copyright implications you must address before making your thesis available online.